 Using both AH and ESP is the only way to both protect the IP header and encrypt the data.
 However, this level of protection is rarely used because of the increased overhead that AH would incur for packets that are already adequately protected by ESP.
 ESP protects everything but the IP header, and modifying the IP header does not provide a valuable target for attackers.
-Generally, the only valuable information in the header is the addresses, and these cannot be spoofed effectively because ESP guarantees data origin authentication for the packets
+Generally, the only valuable information in the header is the addresses, and these cannot be spoofed effectively because ESP guarantees data origin authentication for the packets detection, QoS, or firewall filtering requires traffic inspection.

-Protocol Requirement Usage АН authenticated but remain readable Use for data integrity in situations where data is not secret but must be authenticated - for example, where access is enforced by IPSec to trusted computers only, or where network intrusion detection, QoS, or firewall filtering requires traffic inspection.
+Protocol Requirement Usage

+AH The data and the header need to be Use for data integrity in situations where data is not secret but nust be authenticated - for example, where access is enforced authenticated, but remain readable. by IPSec to trusted computers only, or where network intrusion